President Trump's "Trumponomics" - July 26th, Hour2

 And frankly, that should be all throughout school.

-Now, because if schools want to use their facilities and offer after-school sex ed classes, transgender classes, whatever, that's fine.
+Now, if schools want to use their facilities and offer after-school sex ed classes, transgender classes, whatever, that's fine.

-Give the curriculum to the parents, let the parents opt their children in because maybe they have a discomfort level and they don't have the ability to talk about these issues with their kids.
+Let the parents opt their children in because maybe they have a discomfort level and they don't have the ability to talk about these issues with their kids.

 I have no such problem.